The International Human Rights Framework on the Right of Peaceful Assembly

 The right of peaceful assembly is, though, a fundamental human right that is part of the corpus of customary international law.
 It is also a general principle of law.See Art.
 38(1), 1945 Statute of the International Court of Justice.

-At regional level, South Sudan is not a state party to the 1981 African Charter on Human and Peoples' Rights, Article 11 of which governs the right of peaceful assembly.
+At regional level, South Sudan is a State Party to the 1981 African Charter on Human and Peoples' Rights, Article 11 of which governs the right of peaceful assembly.
 It is a signatory to the 1998 Protocol to the African Charter on the African Court.

 The Domestic Legal Framework on the Right of Peaceful Assembly

 Article 25(1) of the 2011 Transitional Constitution of the Republic of South Sudan provides that: "The right to peaceful assembly is recognized and guaranteed...."

 There is no primary legislation governing public assemblies in South Sudan.

 The Legal Framework on Use of Force During Assemblies

 Under international law, the duty on the State and its law enforcement agencies is to facilitate the enjoyment of the right of peaceful assembly.
 According to the 1990 United Nations Basic Principles on the Use of Force and Firearms by Law Enforcement Officials:

 In the dispersal of assemblies that are unlawful but non-violent, law enforcement officials shall avoid the use of force or, where that is not practicable, shall restrict such force to the minimum extent necessary.